Fuinny/Oligopoly/README.md

 # Oligopoly
 Oligopoly is a command-line interface (CLI) game written in C# that allows players to buy and sell shares of various in-game companies.
-The value of these shares is affected by in-game events, which occur at the beginning of each turn.
-The game is played in a turn-based format.
+The value of these shares is affected by in-game events that occur every turn.

-Please note that all in-game companies and events in Oligopoly are completely fictitious and have no relation to real entities or events.
-They do not reflect the author's point of view on these companies and events, and coincidences are accidental.
-The game is intended for entertainment purposes only.

-This is not a professional project, so don't expect high quality code or regular updates.
+The goal of the player is to buy shares of the company and then try to sell them at a higher price in order to increase their net worth.

 ```
 ╔════════════════════════════════╦════════════╦══════════════════════╦═════════════════╗